R599-afk/Naviware/README.md

 * **Custom Fixed:** applies one selected quantity to supported items.
 * **Custom Random Range:** selects quantities between the configured minimum and maximum.

-Random quantities are cached per item for the active Naviware session.
-Restart Naviware before changing the random range.
+Restart Naviware before changing inventory modes or random quantity ranges.

 ### Supported Skins

 Available with the **Full** and **Skins** plans.

-The skins toggle is captured when Naviware starts.
+The skins setting is applied when Naviware starts.
 Changing it during an active session will not reliably change the running configuration.

 Displayed cosmetics do not represent official ownership and may be affected by game updates or enforcement policies.